maxiv-science/azint_writer/README.md

-# NXazint
+# nxazint

-**NXazint** is a Python package for writing HDF5 files in the **NXazint** format, a new extension to the [NeXus](https://www.nexusformat.org/) standard.
-The NXazint format is specifically designed for storing data related to azimuthal integration in diffraction experiments.
+**nxazint** is a Python package for writing HDF5 files in the **nxazint** format, a new extension to the [NeXus](https://www.nexusformat.org/) standard.
+The nxazint format is specifically designed for storing data related to azimuthal integration in diffraction experiments.

 ---

 ## Features

 - **HDF5 File Writing**: Easily generate NeXus-compliant HDF5 files.
-- **NXazint Format**: Supports the new NXazint format for azimuthal integration.
+- **nxazint Format**: Supports the new nxazint format for azimuthal integration.
 - **Customizable Configuration**: Flexible options for writing metadata and experimental data.
 - **Seamless Integration**: Compatible with existing NeXus tools and libraries.